Use your bricks to design and build LEGO Brain Teaser Puzzles!

 Tips and Ideas for Extending the Learning:

-This project is included in our LEGO® book, along with 49 more NEW ideas!
+This project is included in the updated and expanded edition of Awesome LEGO Creations with Bricks You Already Have, along with 54 more NEW ideas!
 You can order it here: Awesome LEGO Creations with Bricks You Already Have.
 The books includes step-by-step instructions and parts lists for building games, animals, robots, dragons, and more.

 Need more LEGO building challenge ideas?